Central Region

 Oklahoma City

 Western charm goes metropolitan in Oklahoma's capital city.
-Oklahoma City offers plenty of interesting things to do and boasts big-league attractions, including the Oklahoma City Thunder NBA Basketball team.
-Guests can also explore the revitalized ...
+Oklahoma City, also known as the Modern Frontier, offers plenty of interesting things to do and boasts big-league attractions, including the Oklahoma City Thunder NBA Basketball team. ...

 See Oklahoma City